bitcanon/visonicalarm/README.md

 The documentation for this version can be found [here](https://github.com/bitcanon/visonicalarm/blob/master/README_API4.0.md).

 ## Installation
-Install the latest version with pip3:
+Install the latest version with `pip`:
 ```
 pip install visonicalarm
 ```

 ## Basics
 ### Setup
-Use the same settings you are using to login to the Visonic-Go app.
+Use the same settings you are using when logging in to the phone app.

 ```python
 from visonic import alarm